share-extras/sdk-sample-script-action/README.txt

   * JSCRIPT_NAME should define the name of the script which you added to the repository's Data Dictionary/Scripts space.

-  * MSG_BASE is the prefix used for message bundle labels.
-Set the part following the dot (.) to a unique value for your action.
-You may want to use the same value you used when renaming the client-side files.
+  * MSG_BASE is the prefix used for message bundle labels, which should be set to a unique value for your action.
+Generally you should use the same value you used when renaming the client-side files.

   * FN_NAME will be used as the name of the client-side function used to define the action.
 Again it should be unique, but it